AleNegrini/CCA131-Required-Skills/README.md

 ## Configure
 Perform basic and advanced configuration needed to effectively administer a Hadoop cluster
 ### Configure a service using Cloudera Manager
+This answer strongly depends on the specific service you'd like to configure.
 ### Create an HDFS user's home directory
 Open a DataNode shell and let us suppose to create the home directory for the user 'mickymouse'.
 ```sh